 If your desire is to pursue a multifocal lens implant we have a wide range of referral sources in the community that offer this service.

 The monofocal IOL is a fixed-focus implant.
-This means that:
+One distance is corrected.

 One eye corrected at near the other corrected at distance.
 Each eye takes turns focusing.